 Some landscapes need fire to thrive

-In Michigan, plants and animals are adapted to co-exist with fire.
-Some species, like jack pine trees, even depend on fire for survival - their resinous cones won't open to release seeds unless exposed to heat.
-Burned areas regrow quickly, providing abundant food and shelter for animals.
+Michigan plants and animals are adapted to co-exist with fire.
+Some species, like jack pine trees, even need fire to survive – their resinous cones won't open to release seeds unless exposed to heat.
+Burned areas regrow quickly, providing food and shelter for animals.

 Before European settlement in Michigan, fires were ignited by Native Americans or lightning strikes.
-Today, fires are quickly suppressed for safety reasons, but certain landscapes like pine forests, grasslands and prairies can still benefit from fire.
+Today, fires are quickly suppressed for safety reasons, but certain landscapes like pine forests and prairies still benefit from fire.
 That's where prescribed burns come in.

-Prescribed burns also provide an opportunity for Michigan firefighters to receive valuable training.
-DNR fire staff and local fire departments can learn about wildfire behavior and learn new tactics and skills.
+Prescribed burns also provide an opportunity for firefighter training.
+DNR fire staff and local fire departments can learn about wildfire and practice tactics and skills.

 Prescribed burn updates